caganselim/caganselim.github.io/index.markdown

 ![image-center](/assets/images/profile.jpeg){: .align-center}

-I am currently engaged in video coding research for Qualcomm in Munich, Germany.
-You can access [my current CV](CaganResume22.pdf) and reach out to me via email (me [at] cscoban.com) or [LinkedIn](https://www.linkedin.com/in/cscoban/).
+I am currently engaged in video compression benchmarking for NVIDIA in Munich, Germany.
+You can reach out to me via email (me [at] cscoban.com) or [LinkedIn](https://www.linkedin.com/in/cscoban/).